How Much is Double Glazing?

 - Terraced home with four windows could cost around £180.

 - Three-bedroom semi-detached with eight windows may be priced at £250 for labour.

 - Larger home with twelve to eighteen windows may cost around £400 or more.

 How Long Does It Take To Install Double Glazing?

-The time frame for installing double glazing will also determine the final cost, as the longer the job takes the more you will pay.
+The time frame for installing double glazing will also determine the final cost, as the longer the job takes the more you will pay for labour.